abpframework/abp/docs/en/Tutorials/Part-2.md

 </Card>
 ````

+> If you see some syntax errors, you can ignore them if your application property built and run.
+Visual Studio still has some bugs with Blazor.

 * Inherited from the `BlazoriseCrudPageBase<IBookAppService, BookDto, Guid, PagedAndSortedResultRequestDto, CreateUpdateBookDto>` which implements all the CRUD details for us.
 * `Entities`, `TotalCount`, `PageSize`, `OnDataGridReadAsync` are defined in the base blass.
 * Injected `IStringLocalizer<BookStoreResource>` (as `L` object) and used for localization.